will1410/presentations/itemdashboard.md

   Concat(damageds.lib, ' ', items.damaged_on) AS DAMAGED,
   Concat(losts.lib, ' ', items.itemlost_on) AS LOST,
   Concat(withdrawns.lib, ' ', items.withdrawn_on) AS WITHDRAWN,

   Concat(
+    "In transit from: ",
+    If(
+      transfersi.frombranch IS NULL,
+      "-",
+      Concat(transfersi.frombranch, " to ", transfersi.tobranch, " since ", transfersi.datesent)
+    )
+  ) AS TRANSFER,
+  Concat(
     "Link to borrower: ",
     If(